 Thank you all for coming today to pay respect to my brother Daniel and support us with your presence, love and prayers.
 Danny was a good man who loved and was loved by many people.

-As children, my sister, Sue and I would look up to him…he was our big brother and was handsome, funny, had a big heart & was very cool…..he had a GTO & all the girls loved him!
+As children, my sister, Sue and I would look up to him; he was our big brother.
+He was handsome, funny, had a big heart & was very cool; he had a GTO & all the girls loved him!

 He was my parents’ pride and joy; they loved us all but he was their their only boy…that’s a lot in an Italian family.
-If my mom could be here today she would but she’s too frail and heartbroken.
+If my mom could be here today, she would but she’s too frail and heartbroken.
 He was especially close with our Dad, Gus and our grandpa Angelo.
-Before Danny was born, Grandpa Angelo had some type of infection in his eye and had to have it removed…..he lost his will to live until Danny was born; they became inseparable.
+Before Danny was born, Grandpa Angelo had some type of infection in his eye and had to have it removed.
+He lost his will to live until Danny was born and they became inseparable.